 - Both new and ongoing charter school must submit a complete Prop.
-39 facilities request to the district on or before November 1, 2013 (please confirm that your district's office is not closed on this day, a Friday).
+39 facilities request to the district on or before November 1, 2015.
+However, because November 1 falls on a Sunday this year, your request should be submitted to your school district by Friday, October 30, 2015 (please also confirm that your district's office is not closed on Fridays).
 In addition, school districts may have their own Prop.
 39 board policies, administrative regulations, and request forms that charter schools must comply with; you should request these documents from your district in writing.
-Lastly, a charter school should review its charter, memorandum of understanding, and any facilities use agreement for any other possible restrictions, requirements or timelines. - New or proposed charter schools (i.e., not operating during the 2013/2014 school year) must submit their charter petitions by November 1, 2013 and receive approval of their charter by March 15, 2014, in order to qualify for facilities during the 2014/2015 school year.
+Lastly, a charter school should review its charter, memorandum of understanding, and any facilities use agreement for any other possible restrictions, requirements or timelines. - New or proposed charter schools (i.e., not operating during the 2016/2017 school year) must submit their charter petitions by October 30, 2015 (rather than the regulatory deadline of November 1, 2015 for reasons identified above) and receive approval of their charter by March 15, 2016, in order to qualify for facilities during the 2016/2017 school year.